patmood/pocketbase-typegen/README.md

 ## Example Usage

-In [PocketBase SDK](https://github.com/pocketbase/js-sdk) v0.18.3+ you can use the PocketBase SDK with type assertion to have collections automatically typed:
+Using PocketBase SDK v0.18.3+, collections can be [automatically typed](https://github.com/pocketbase/js-sdk#specify-typescript-definitions) using the generated `TypedPocketBase` type:

 ```typescript
 import { TypedPocketBase } from "./pocketbase-types"